 Meredith Lynn Mac Rae was born in Houston, Texas on May 30, 1944 on an Army base where her father, Gordon Mac Rae, was stationed.
 Gordon Mac Rae was a singer and movie idol of the '50s (Roger & Hammerstein’s Oklahoma and Carousel), and her mother, Sheila Mac Rae, is an actress/comedienne and author.

-At an early age Meredith started her own acting career and was in her fathers (Gordon Mac Rae) film "By The Light Of The Silvery Moon", she also starred in two long-lasting family sitcoms: "Petticoat Junction”, and “My Three Sons”.
+At an early age Meredith started her own acting career in the film "Carousel", she also starred in two long-lasting family sitcoms: "Petticoat Junction”, and “My Three Sons”.
 She guest starred in many other television shows including Fantasy Island, Magnum P. I., The Rockford Files, Webster (the highest rated episode ever), she also appeared in several movies and had a singing career.
 She made audiences smile.

 In her private life, she had a unique way of making other people feel special.
 A friend once said that Meredith could go into a room and know everyone’s name, their spouses’ names and their occupations within fifteen minutes of being there.
 Her beauty was enhanced by her genuine warmth and gracious presence.